 Samsung NFC suit

 According to Wareable, you can purchase this smart suit in Korea under Samsung’s wearable brand The Human Fit.
-The connected business suit allows the wearer to do things like unlock his phone and digitally swap business cards.
+The connected business suit allows the wearer to do things like unlock her phone and digitally swap business cards.
 I don’t see this idea catching on in America but wearable-enabled networking (perhaps activated by a handshake) is something I can get behind.